Editor’s note: Updated in 2018 with additional resources.

 Many people blame technology for their stress, lack of connection and anxiety.
 Tech overload keeps us up at night, often literally.

 But there’s a new trend happening.
 Instead of being a source of anxiety or FOMO, our phones are becoming tools for stress relief.
-The growing trend is that people are turning to these channels for guided meditations, positive affirmations, empowering content and stress relief tools — all for free.
+The growing trend is that people are turning to these channels for guided meditations, positive affirmations, empowering content and stress relief tools!

 Spirit Junkie App

-Start your day with a meditative moment through my Spirit Junkie app.
+Start your day with a meditative moment through my Spirit Junkie App.
 The idea is simple but powerful.
-Each morning when your phone alarm rings, an affirmation pops up.
-While you’re still cozy in bed, clear your mind and meditate on the message, allowing it to sink in and soak your soul.
+Each morning when your phone alarm rings, check your daily affirmation.
+While you’re still cozy in bed, clear your mind and meditate for a few minutes on the message, allowing it to sink in and soak your soul.
 Then start your day with a positive, confident attitude.
+Note: This app is getting an awesome update that will be released soon!
+We are also releasing a version for Android!

 As a meditation junkie I’m a huge fan of Headspace.
 I love this app because it makes meditation very easy for folks who are new to the practice.
 The app contains easy tools to help you focus more, sleep better and experience more Zen.
 I recommend this app to anyone who’s new to meditation or just feeling stressed out.